Probing non-Markovian quantum dynamics with data-driven analysis: Beyond "black-box" machine learning models: Numerical results

-In order to show that our approach is capable to reconstruct the eigenfrequencies of the system and its environment, we compare the diagonal elements $\{\lambda_i\}_{i=1}^r$ of the reconstructed matrix $\Lambda_r$ with eigenvalues of the quantum channel $\exp\left(\tau{\cal L}\right)$ driving the joint dynamics of the system and the environment as a whole.
-The results for $d_\rE=4$ in the case of noise absence ($\sigma=0$) and in the case with noise ($\sigma=0.01$) are presented in Fig.~\ref{fig:first_part_of_results}c.
-One can see that there is a perfect coincidence in the case without noise, while in the case with noise the obtained eigenvalues are slightly shifted, and a tiny part only is missing.
+Then we compare eigenvalues of $M$ with eigenvalues of the quantum channel $\Phi^{\rm (rr)} = \exp\left(\tau{\cal L}\right)$ driving the joint system and effective environment dynamics.
+The results for $M$ reconstructed from a data set with $d_\rE=4$, $K=75$, $N=200$ in the case of noise absence ($\sigma=0$) and in the case with noise ($\sigma=0.01$) are presented in Fig.~\ref{fig:first_part_of_results}{\bf c}.
+One can see that there is a perfect coincidence between exact and reconstructed eigenvalues in the case without noise, which agrees well with the theory (see Section~\ref{seq:theory}), while in the case with noise the obtained eigenvalues are slightly shifted, and a tiny part of them only is lost.
 The latter fact can be explained by the indistinguishability of some eigenmodes dynamics from the noise.
-However, even in the presence of noise, we see that the approach provides valuable information about eigenfrequencies.
+However, even in the presence of noise, one sees that the method provides valuable information such as the eigenvalues of the joint dynamics.

-As a valuable by-product of the rank estimation we obtain the denoised version of a data set.
-The origin of the denoising is discussed in Methods~\ref{subsec:emb_reconstr}.
-To address the performance of the densoising procedure, we introduce the following distance function between data sets: